 While we have no choice over our chronological age – the number of candles on our birthday cake, we do indeed have choice of our biological age – how old we feel.

-By making good lifestyle choices you can be in your 60’s and live like you’re in your 40’s and enjoy a much greater quality of life.
+By making good lifestyle choices you can be in your 60’s and live like you’re in your 40’s.

 What are the Signs of Sarcopenia?